wu87988622/ohara/ohara-manager/README.md

 yarn test:coverage
 ```

-**Client** also have End-to-End tests, you can run them via these commands:
+**Client** also has End-to-End tests, you can run them via the following command:

 ```sh
 yarn cypress
 ```

+This will open cypress test runner, you can then run your test manually through the UIs.

 ## Lint